cawka/cs118-spring2016/project-2.md

 ## Task Description

-The client and the server work in similar way as it did in the first project.
-However, there are packet loss and delay on the link between them.
+The developed client should establish connection to the developed server, after which the server will need to transfer data to the client.
+Individual packets sent by the client and the server may be lost or reordered.
-To make the link reliable, you need to implement some parts of TCP such as the sequence number, the acknowledgement, and the congestion control.
+Therefore, your task is to make reliable data transfer by implementing parts of TCP such as the sequence number, the acknowledgement, and the congestion control.
-Once you get a reliable link, then the file transmission must be successful.

 The project will be graded by testing transfer a single file over the unreliable link.
 Your second project does not need to be extended from your first project (if you extend, you will get extra credit, see below).
 Instead, you can simply implement a single threaded server that starts data transfer as soon as the connection is established.

 ## Basic Transmission over UDP